idmontie/WebApplicationsBlog/_posts/2015-01-04-user-interface.md

 You can now use CSS animations instead of relying on JavaScript.
 You can read more about CSS animations on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Using_CSS_animations).

+# Look at Little Big Details

+[Little Big Details](http://littlebigdetails.com/) contains design inspiration from the point of view of the users.

+For more websites about UI, look at our [developer tools list]({{ site.url }}/developer-tools).